You don’t have to do this alone.

 Get the time and attention you deserve.

-Our doctor will meet with you where you and your pet are most relaxed and comfortable – in your home.
-A comfort care consultation lasts 2-3 hours, allowing plenty of time for you to share your concerns, get your questions answered, and create a treatment plan that makes sense for your and your pet.
+You’ll consult with our doctor where you and your pet are most relaxed and comfortable – in your home.
+A comfort care consultation lasts 2-3 hours, allowing plenty of time for you to share your concerns, get your questions answered, and create a treatment plan that makes sense for both you and your pet.

 You can follow up as much as you need by phone or email.
 Whichever method you prefer, we protect your personal information with secure communication channels.
 In-person rechecks can be scheduled at an affordable price if needed.